jonesgg/personalblog/README.md

 * Create a personal site to showcase my skills and experience to employers.
 This will come in the form of a resume and portfolio
 * Create a blog as part of my personal site that I can use to express my thoughts on the world (Programming, Gospel, Philosophy, Hobbies)

+**Pitch Message in Teams**
+As many of us know the current job market is a very competitive one.
+To get hired in today's market one must work very hard to show off their skills.
+One area that I've identified that I could do better on is having a website to include on my resume and job applications.
+This website will include my resume, as well as a comprehensive list of all projects I've worked on as my portfolio.
+Each portfolio item will have a separate page.
+Portfolio and resume data will be stored in the database.

+In addition to that I've always wanted to express some of my thoughts in a blog.
+I know there are avenues like Medium where you can make blogposts but I want to create something that's mine where I can express my thoughts.
+My blog will be built into the personal site and will have all data stored in the database, just like the portfolio.

+There will be private endpoints built to retrieve and create resume items, portfolio items, and blogposts.

 **Site Layout**

 (All images are early goals of what I imagine the site to look like)